Hashtag Web3 Logo

 How to Become a Web3 NFT Artist and Sell Your Work

 A practical guide for digital artists on how to enter the world of NFTs.
-Learn how to mint your artwork, choose a marketplace, and build a community around your creations.
+Learn how to mint your artwork, choose a marketplace, and build a community.

 The rise of NFTs (Non-Fungible Tokens) has been a game-changer for digital artists.
 For the first time, it's possible to create verifiable, provably scarce digital originals, allowing artists to sell their work directly to a global audience of collectors without relying on traditional galleries or intermediaries.
 This has opened up a new and exciting career path for creators who want to build a sustainable living from their art.